 Samuel West is my Nana’s maternal grandfather, and by extension my second great grandfather.
 First off, the facts.
 Samuel West, from what I can tell, was born in 1876 in Coaldale, NSW:

 So from this certificate, the information that can be gleaned is that Samuel’s parents are one William West, of Kent, England.
 His mother, Sarah West, nee Blackney.
-I went ahead and verified this couple’s marriage, it appears Sarah was a convict.
-I located records that indicated she was granted permission to marry William, the dates are somewhat consistent with what was listed above.
+I went ahead and verified this couple’s marriage, it appears William was a convict.
+I located records that indicated he was granted permission to marry Sarah, the dates are somewhat consistent with what was listed above.

 Meanwhile…I had found the marriage certificate of Samuel West and Mabel Shoveller, thanks to a cousin of my Dad’s who had posted it on Ancestry (Thankyou M!)